department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/sitewide-content-sync.md

 - Facilities COVID status
   - Roundtable of what we're working on
   - Any blockers or issues
-- How to [update Facility COVID Status](https://prod.cms.va.gov/admin/structure/taxonomy/manage/facility_supplemental_status/overview) (Content admins only)
+- How to [update standardized Facility COVID Status language](https://prod.cms.va.gov/admin/structure/taxonomy/manage/facility_supplemental_status/overview) (Content admins only)
 - Comms to PAOs about Web/CMS how-tos
   - timeline for writing and sending
   - contents